 - Review other projects

 When you successfully complete all the above stages, you’ll move to the second part of the program: reviewing projects created by other participants, selecting the most interesting and inspiring ones, and commenting on them.
-The deadline for this round is January 31st at 20:59 (local time).

 - Quizzes and games